trevor-moss/BrDI/README.md

 * Additional column calculations
   * Ex: Oxygen uptake, ____
  * Adding databases to folders within the HDF5 file
+ * Ability to specify regions along the x-axis to highlight

 ## Changelog
+**June 10th, 2024**
+* Added graphingV4.py
+  * Option to plot columns independent of each other as vertically-stacked subplots
+    * Option to show a vertical line that follows the cursor across subplots
+  * Error messages
+  * Reworked some sections to make code faster, can still be improved

 **June 7th, 2024**
 * Added a searchbar to the GUI when selecting dataset(s)